bmlt-enabled/crouton/readme.txt

 * Emitter: use a wordpress site to emit a script that can be copied over and used on a non-wordpress site.
 * Added ability to translate backend using normal wordpress PO files.
 * Replaced the chosen.js selection boxes in backend with select2, since chosen is now deprecated.
+* Added optional "caption" in bottom left corner of map.

 = 3.24.2 =
 * Small fixes.